KBNLresearch/omSipCreator/doc/sip-spec.md

 ### METS digiprovMD

-This element contains event metadata.
+This element contains event metadata about the imaging/ripping process (IsoBuster exit status, dBpoweramp log).
 The *digiprovMD* element has the following attribute:

 - `@ID=digiprovMD_x`

 Here, *x* is an index.
+The index is linked to the METS *structMap* element that represents the carrier as a whole.

 The *digiprovMD* element contains a METS *mdWrap* element with the following attributes: